mattbernst/wm-2/README.md

 sbt "runMain wiki.extractor.WikipediaExtractor /Users/mernst/git/wm-data/enwiki-latest-pages-articles.xml"
 ```

-With default settings on a 2019 Macbook Pro (2.6 GHz 6-Core Intel Core i7, 64 GB RAM) this takes about XX minutes to
+With default settings on a 2019 Macbook Pro (2.6 GHz 6-Core Intel Core i7, 64 GB RAM) and the dump file from September
-complete.
+2024 this takes about 11 minutes to complete.
 TODO: update timing after DB logic merged in.

 ### Caveats